ctrltz/ctrltz.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://www.cbs.mpg.de/employees/109781">Doctoral researcher</a> at the Max Planck Institute for Human Cognitive and Brain Sciences
+subtitle: Doctoral researcher at the <a href="https://www.cbs.mpg.de/employees/109781">Max Planck Institute for Human Cognitive and Brain Sciences</a>

 profile:
   align: right